SC2006-AY23-SCSG-Group2/PineappleStudios/README.md

 #### Usage

-These functions can be used in any part of your TypeScript application to retrieve recommendations.
-Here is an example of using these functions in a simple command-line app:
+These functions can be used in any part of the TypeScript application to retrieve recommendations.
+Here is an example :

 ```typescript
 import { getLLMRecommendations, getContentRecommendations, getCombinedRecommendations } from './api';